Finite torsors over strongly $F$-regular singularities

 Following Hopf algebras nomenclature, we are requiring $\Tr_G$ to be a \emph{left integral} of the Hopf algebra $\sO(G)^{\vee}$.
-To the best of the author's knowledge, this concept and its main properties were introduced by R.~Larson and M.~Sweedler in \cite{LarsonSweedlerTrace}.
-We summarize the definition, existence, and uniqueness of integrals for general Hopf algebras in the following theorem.
-For further details and proofs we recommend \cite[Chapter 2]{MontgomeryHopfAlgebras}. \begin{theorem}[Existence and uniqueness of integrals]\textnormal{(\cite[Definition 2.1.1, Theorem 2.1.3]{MontgomeryHopfAlgebras})} Let $H$ be a Hopf algebra, we say $t \in H$ is a \emph{left integral} if $ht=e(h)t$ for all $h \in H$.
-Left integrals form a $\kay$-submodule of $H$, denoted by $\int_H$.
-If $H$ is finite dimensional over $\kay$, then $\int_H$ is unidimensional over $\kay$. \end{theorem}
+To the best of the author's knowledge, this concept was introduced by R.~Larson and M.~Sweedler in \cite{LarsonSweedlerTrace}.
+We summarize their definition, existence, and uniqueness in the following theorem.
+See \cite[Ch.
+2]{MontgomeryHopfAlgebras} for further details.